 While agency experience offers an opportunity to learn a vast amount about working in PR, an in-house role affords a chance to focus on just one client—your employer.
 This allows pros to delve deeper into initiatives, versus moving quickly from one to another.

-Some areas to learn about that will benefit a PR pro working in any industry include:
+Areas to learn that will benefit a PR pro working in any industry: